emvolz/weifang-sarscov2/README.md

 * data/md.csv: metadata for sequence alignment
 n.b. these cannot be provided in the GitHub package but are accessible from gisaid.org

-* beast/seir.xml: Main results using PhyDyn package and SEIJR model
+* beast/seijr0.1.0_skeleton.xml: Main results using PhyDyn package and SEIJR model
 	- Sequence data can not be included in the xml but can be retrieved from GISAID
-* R/eda1.R: Exploratory data analysis and outlier detection using `treedater`
+* R/eda1.R: Exploratory data analysis and outlier detection using `treedater`, producing ML and time trees, RTT regression
-* Other scripts in R/ will reproduce tables, figures, RTT
+* Other scripts in R/ will reproduce tables, figures